Gascoyne 28-day Rainfall Forecast

 50% to 75%

 The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are four main troughs.
-Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, New Zealand, South America, and the Atlantic Ocean.
+There are five main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, Western Australia, the south Pacific, the southeast Pacific, and South America.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 6 December to 10 December, 26 December to 30 December, and 2 January to 6 January.
-Rain events originating in the tropics and moving south are possible about 7 December to 11 December, 20 December to 24 December, and 28 December to 1 January.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 6 April to 10 April, 10 April to 14 April, and 29 April to 3 May.
+Rain events originating in the tropics and moving south are possible about 27 March to 31 March.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.